strangerstudios/restrict-with-stripe/README.md

 ### Welcome to the Restrict with Stripe GitHub Repository

-Restrict with Stripe integrates your website with Stripe to sell access to restricted posts, pages, categories, and more!
+Restrict with Stripe integrates your website with Stripe to sell access to restricted posts, pages, categories, and tags.

 ## Restrict with Stripe is Open Source Software